 Connector and pinout

 The connector is a standard RJ45 jack as used for Ethernet.
 Also the same wires (Cat.
-5e twisted pair) are used, allowing reliable communication with easily available parts.
+5e twisted pair or better) are used, allowing reliable communication with easily available parts.

-The pinout of the connector is the same as defined in the CANopen specification:
+The pinout of the connector is similar to the CANopen specification:

 |1||CAN_H||CAN bus high signal|